web3space/web3t/README.md

 ```

-There are other advanced possible ways to build the web3 object for case when you need to define special testnet
+There are other advanced possible ways to build the web3 object for case when you need to define a special testnet.
+It is useful for case when you have a lot of faucets of special testnet and write unit tests.

 ```Javascript
 function testnet(err, web3t) {